 Some people recommend hiring a bartender to mitigate party liability since they can usually tell when someone’s had enough.

-Keep an eye on open flames like the stove and the grill – and make sure that they’re clean from residue before you start cooking.
+Watch open flames on the stove and grill – and make sure that they’re clean from residue before you start cooking.
 Have a fire extinguisher on hand in case things get out of control.

-Make sure you’re storing and cooking foods at the appropriate temperatures to minimize the risk of food poisoning.
-Always wash your hands before and after handling food.
+Make sure you’re storing and cooking foods at the appropriate temperatures to minimize the risk of food poisoning, and always wash your hands before and after handling food.

 Ask guests beforehand if they have any serious food allergies.
 If so, you might want to rethink the bowl of peanuts.